OWASP/www-chapter-sastra-university/index.md

 Everyone is welcome and encouraged to participate in Our Events and Contribute your Support.

+## For Events and Updates
+``Keep regularly checking our Official OWASP SASTRA University page and OWASP SASTRA Meetup group.
+We will also update through twitter and instagram.``

 ## Speakers
 If you like to speak on our upcoming events, Kindly mail us
 * [Abhisek R](mailto:abhisek.rajkumar@owasp.org)